push-based/user-flow/packages/plugin-user-flow/README.md

 2.1 To test out the result before changing your code add `--dry-run` to the options

-## Install user flows as Nx target
+## Install user flows in your Nx workspace

 You can easily use the generators to setup user flows in the workspace.